PaulaTeeuwen/Photo-Driven-Li-Extraction-Cages/README.md

    The results are stored in the output file, which can be found in this repository.

 ## 2. Investigation of the relative pyrrole-nitrogen positions

+## 3. Investigation of relative orientations of the phenyl rings

 ## Clusters